Join Voide.org

 ART.
 86. Night shift differential. - Every employee shall be paid a night shift differential of not less than ten percent (10%) of his regular wage for each hour of work performed between ten o’clock in the evening and six o’clock in the morning.

 ART.
-87. Overtime work. - Work may be performed beyond eight ( hours a day provided that the employee is paid for the overtime work, an additional compensation equivalent to his regular wage plus at least twenty-five percent (25%) thereof.
+87. Overtime work. - Work may be performed beyond eight (Cool hours a day provided that the employee is paid for the overtime work, an additional compensation equivalent to his regular wage plus at least twenty-five percent (25%) thereof.
 Work performed beyond eight hours on a holiday or rest day shall be paid an additional compensation equivalent to the rate of the first eight hours on a holiday or rest day plus at least thirty percent (30%) thereof.

 ART.
 88. Undertime not offset by overtime. - Undertime work on any particular day shall not be offset by overtime work on any other day.
 Permission given to the employee to go on leave on some other day of the week shall not exempt the employer from paying the additional compensation required in this Chapter.